GPurgatorio/Master-Computer-Science-ICT/README.md

  - multimodal (850 nm)

  The monomodal fiber is more expensive but has better properties, the multimodal one is acceptable for a datacenter.
 They also have different transceiver.
 There are two kind of connectors:
-  - LC, ok for datacenters
+  - LC: ok for datacenters
-  - and SC, usually used in metropolitan areas because it has a better signal propagation
+  - and SC: usually used in metropolitan areas because it has a better signal propagation

   There can be a cable with a LC in one side and a SC on the other side.